We’re In a Whole New Ball-Game!

 This fiscal nightmare is happening, of course, because the Fed and other central banks have removed the sting of massive US Treasury borrowing.
-We are referring to rising interest rates and the “crowding out” of private investment that results from massive Federal borrowing when deficits are financed honestly in the bond markets out of scarce private savings.
+We are referring to rising interest rates and the “crowding out” of private investment that occurs when huge deficits are financed honestly in the bond markets out of scarce private savings.

 This has permitted, in turn, national governance to degenerate into bitter partisan warfare that has festered so long that it now threatens the very future of constitutional government.

 Rather than facing tough policy choices, the Dems have retreated into identity politics and sanctimonious racialist moralizing.
 Prior to the election they had already abandoned virtuous pursuit of the public good for cheap virtue signaling to their base; and now they threaten to govern by abusing the immense power of the state to punish Trumpite foes and ostracize the UnWoke.

 Likewise, the GOP has prioritized building border walls and keeping people out of America’s historic melting pot on the fear they might not vote Republican.
 But in feeding red meat about border security and law & order to their political base, they’ve abandoned the GOP’s real job—functioning as watchdog of the treasury and guardian of sound money.

 Beyond the water’s edge, the bipartisan duopoly has immersed itself in the projects of Empire and pretensions to be the world’s indispensable nation and global gendarme.
 So doing, it has actually undermined homeland security while saddling the nation with trillions of debt to fund Forever Wars that are illegal, immoral and pointless.

-In fact, the Federal Leviathan—including its national security branch—has never been bigger, fatter and more wasteful than under Trump.
+In any event, the Federal Leviathan—including its national security branch—has never been bigger, fatter and more wasteful than what the Donald left behind.

 Even before the massive explosion of Covid-19 spending, the Donald has increased Federal spending in constant dollars (2019 $) by $180 billion per year during his term to date.
 That compares to—

-So there isn’t anything which resembles MAGA coming down the pike during the 2020s and beyond.
-Trump has only made the inherited trend of soaring debts and diminishing growth measurably worse with his four-pronged assault on sound economics.
+So the Donald didn’t bring about anything that resembles MAGA.
+Trump only made the inherited trend of soaring debts and diminishing growth measurably worse with four years of his four-pronged assault on sound economics: